Isn’t it interesting to think there is a market for selling used hearing aids and hearing products?

 - You must be a member of our store to sell consignment items.
 It is a benefit to our members.
 Membership is not expensive.

-- If the product that you would like to sell is under $1000, we charge a minimum of $125.
-Of course, if you want to give the product away for free we will sell it for $50 to cover our costs.
+- If the product that you would like to sell is under $500, we collect $150 of the final sales price.
+Of course, if you want to give the product away for free we will sell it for $150 to cover our costs.